 Lakeview Center for Psychotherapy provides individual, couples, and group therapy for queer clients dealing with mental health problems, emotional stress, or concerns around gender or sexual orientation.

 The Queer Spectrum

 We understand the complexities of existing on the queer spectrum within the context of a heteronormative society.
 In addition to individual mental health struggles, queer clients experience varying levels of minority stress.

 We listen to our clients in order to understand the intersection between identity and mental health and whether or not identity issues are the focus of therapy.

 Transgender clients may have specific therapy needs: understanding self and identity, exploring the option of transitioning, minority stress, and a potentially difficult relationship with their body.
 Many of us at Lakeview Center for Psychotherapy have experience working with and affirming transgender clients.

 Integrated Affirmative Therapy

 Our goal is to help all LGBTQIA+ clients explore and express their sexual and gender identities authentically in their lives.
-Common areas of concern include: the coming-out process, questioning sexual orientation, identity, social stigma, tension with friends and family, interpersonal relationships, body concerns, and the process of transitioning.
+Common areas of difficulty for these clients include: the coming-out process, questioning sexual orientation, identity related concerns, social stigma, tension with friends and family, interpersonal relationships, body concerns, and stress around the process of transitioning.